What is Yoga

 These Yoga institutions are doing a great service to humanity by taking Yoga to the general public who needs to be benefitted by practicing yoga for their physical and mental health.

-Q1.
-What Yoga is
+Conclusion: What is Yoga

 These days millions of people in almost all countries of the world are benefitted from the practice of Yoga.
 Many great Yoga masters are working day and night in preserving, promoting and spreading Yoga practice among the general public.